airbus-seclab/AppVsWild/README.md

 - you can't backdoor SMM VMware bios.
 - you can't use any VMware vulnerability.

 Your solution won't be considered if not relevant with regard to these rules.
-Be fait, play the game.
+Be fair, play the game.
 I even give you the cryptographic material used to encrypt the binary.
 The goal is to break into Ramooflax, not VMware.

 ```
 AES Key 6472779d30d18aa79fdce01a6ad497e6c7eb4dbff357c7899a8d22468211b4a7